scipy/scipy/doc/source/dev/contributor/quickstart_docker.rst

    source ~/.bashrc

 Otherwise, SciPy may not be visible to Python.

 You can make changes to files in the ``scipy`` directory in a text editor/IDE in your host OS, and those changes will be reflected within the container.
 Alternatively, you can use the ``vi`` text editor within the container to make changes.
 No changes made within the container are retained when the container is exited; only changes made to files/folders within mounted volumes are kept.
 If you would like to contribute changes to the SciPy project, please see :ref:`development-workflow`.

+Finally, although Python and pip are pre-installed on the provided Docker image, you are welcome to to install a different Python distribution and package manager, such as Anaconda.
+In this case, you can adapt the instructions from :ref:`quickstart-ubuntu`, using the container as you would any other Linux terminal.
+You've already cloned SciPy on your computer, and git and all required compilers are already installed, so you can simply skip the corresponding steps (:ref:`quickstart-ubuntu-build` 2-7, 9, 10, and 13).

 .. _NumPy: https://docs.scipy.org/doc/numpy/dev/gitwash/
 .. _here: https://docs.docker.com/get-started/